CS386-journal-time/CS386-journal-time/D2_Requirements/D2_Requirements.md

 ## 2. Stakeholders

 * Those who journal - People downloading Capture in order to keep track of their lives and integrate relevant information into their entries.
+We believe that there will be initial interest from those who wish to capture the most detail about their daily lives.

 ## 3. Functional Requirements (features)